-The interface afforded by threads:make-thread constructs a thread according to the current value of THREADS:THREADING-MODEL.
+The interface afforded by threads:make-thread constructs a thread according to the current value of THREADS:\THREADING-MODEL\.
 Nomimally such threads are constructed under the the default :NATIVE value, by which a thread of execution native to the underlying platform is associated with each LISP-THREAD.
-When the value :VIRTUAL-THREADS is present in CL:FEATURES, the user may spawn the lighter weight virtual threads by setting THREADS:THREADING-MODEL to :VIRTUAL before invoking the THREADS:MAKE-THREAD interface3.
+When the value :VIRTUAL-THREADS is present in CL:\FEATURES\, the user may spawn the lighter weight virtual threads by setting THREADS:\THREADING-MODEL\ to :VIRTUAL before invoking the THREADS:MAKE-THREAD interface.

-3This facility is made available at runtime in OPENJDK19 and later when enabled via the runtime --enable-features flag
+&lt;sup>3This facility is made available at runtime in OPENJDK19 and later when enabled via the runtime --enable-features flag

-- Variable: threading-model [threads]
+- Variable: \threading-model\ [threads]